Privacy Shield Policy

 V. Data Integrity and Security

-Further, Stroz Friedberg uses secure encryption technology to protect certain categories of Personal Data of European Data Subjects received from within the EU.
+Further, Stroz Friedberg uses secure encryption technology to protect certain categories of Personal Data of European or Swiss Data Subjects received from within the EU or Switzerland, respectively.
 Stroz Friedberg will maintain, monitor, test, and upgrade information security policies, practices, and systems as it believes is necessary to assist in protecting Personal Data of European and Swiss Data Subjects.

 VI.
 Right to Access, Change or Delete Personal Data